22 Brown Types of Caterpillars

 While the soft fur may seem harmless, it’s lined with venomous spines that can cause painful reactions if touched.

-The Southern Flannel Caterpillar is considered one of the most venomous caterpillars in the United States, making it important to avoid contact with them.
+The Southern Flannel Caterpillar is considered one of the most venomous caterpillars in the United States, so it is important to avoid contact with it.

 As for its diet, the Southern Flannel Caterpillar feeds on various plants such as oak, elm, and maple.